Historically Black Colleges & Universities (HBCU) Program

 Activity Director: Dr. Becky Verzinski

-Expand institutional assessment structure to grow assessment of student learning outcomes and continue implementation of curricular improvements resulting from assessment findings.
-Strengthen assessment and accreditation oversight and accountability via centers for academic assessment and the Council for Accredited Programs.
-Grow faculty expertise in assessment via faculty assessment fellows, analysis of assessment practices and related professional development, and opportunities for presentation and publication of academic assessment research and findings.
+Expand institutional assessment structure to grow assessment of student learning outcomes and continue implementing curricular improvements resulting from assessment findings.
+Strengthen assessment and accreditation oversight and accountability via centers for academic assessment and the Academic Affairs Assessment Alliance.
+Grow faculty expertise in assessment by sponsoring faculty assessment fellows, analyzing assessment practices and related professional development, and providing opportunities to present and publish academic assessment research and findings.
+Implement the AEFIS assessment software and provide training for faculty, administrators, and staff on the use of the software to create detailed, robust assessments of programs and courses.

-This initiative increases student engagement and supports student success during the traditional college tenure and beyond through the following: (1) alignment of academic programs with accreditation standards and maturing of an assessment and accreditation process, (2) systematically identifying and addressing retention impacting deficiencies in student college-readiness skills, (3) developing relationships with external corporate, educational, and government partners to support internships, global experiences, and other high-impact activities, (4) preparing students for tomorrow’s workforce by equipping them with in-demand workplace competencies and traits that complement the discipline-specific theoretical foundations provided by the curriculum, and (5) creating strong, mutually beneficial relationships with college alumni.
+To support student success during the traditional college tenure and beyond through alignment of academic programs with accreditation standards, systematically identifying and addressing retention impacting deficiencies in student college-readiness skills, developing relations with corporate, educational, and government partners to support internships, global experiences, and other high-impact activities, preparing students for tomorrow’s workforce by equipping them with in-demand workplace competencies and traits that complement the discipline-specific theoretical foundations provided by the curriculum and creating strong, mutually beneficial relationships with college alumni.

-Academic Assessment – College of Arts and Sciences
+Academic Programs Assessment - College of Arts and Sciences

 Activity Director: Dr. George Accquah